riverdaleGithub/processing_23_24/3/readme.md

 ### 🚀 Step 2: Understand The Class 🚀

-With our class in place, let's bring to life some celestial objects.
+With our class in place, let's bring to life some celestial objects by calling our Planet class.

 <details>
   <summary>Creating Class Objects </summary>